Full Day Intensive Sessions

 - Discuss how to apply person-centered care practices to improve dementia care and trauma-informed care.

 Barbara Frank and Cathie Brady, co-founders of B&F Consulting, help long term care communities be better places to live and work.
 They work with individual nursing homes and have served as faculty for state and national learning collaboratives across the country to improve staff stability, care outcomes, and organizational performance through person-centered care.
 In addition to helping nursing homes excel, they specialize in helping homes through challenging times.
 B&F led a team in the New Orleans Nursing Home Staffing Project, which helped nursing homes recover from the aftermath of Hurricane Katrina and co-produced a film with Louisiana Public Broadcasting called The Big Uneasy: Katrina’s Unsung Heroes.
-Working with Louisiana’s and South Carolina’s Partnership to Improve Dementia Care, B&F developed a 10 step process to eliminate off-label use of antipsychotics.
+Working with Louisiana’s and South Carolina’s Partnership to Improve Dementia Care, B&F developed a ten-step process to eliminate off-label use of antipsychotics.
 Barbara and Cathie were faculty for a Pioneer Network learning collaborative project that used individualized care and communication systems to improve outcomes.
 With David Farrell, they co-authored Long-Term Care Leaders’ Guide to High Performance: Doing Better Together (Health Professions Press 2018) and Meeting the Leadership Challenge in Long-Term Care: What You Do Matters (Health Professions Press 2011).
-Barbara is a founding member of Pioneer Network.
+Barbara is a co-founder of Pioneer Network.

 David Farrell, M.S.W., L.N.H.A., is a nationally known leader in quality improvement and culture change who documents the business case for providing a positive work environment and translates research about good leadership into daily practice.
 He served as faculty for the Improving the Nursing Home Culture project involving QIOs and nursing home corporations in 21 states.
 David has advised CMS on quality improvement and staff engagement.
 He co-authored A Long-Term Care Leaders’ Guide to High Performance: Doing Better Together (Health Professions Press 2018) and the award-winning book, Meeting the Leadership Challenge in Long-Term Care: What You Do Matters (2011).
 As Vice President of Subacute Services for Telecare Corporation, David is responsible for long term care services and supports for clients with mental illness in centers across California.
 He leads efforts for staff stability and engagement, person-centered care, and quality improvement.
 In the 30 years that he has served in various leadership roles, David has instinctively focused in on how to support staff so they have what they need to provide good care.
 His passion for staff’s well-being is matched by his passion for data, which he routinely shares with staff so that together, they can make the needed improvements.